Click here to OPEN THE MAP in a separate window.

 This environmentally focused program always uses biological control choices first to reduce mosquito populations at the source…the aquatic larval habitats.
 Larvicide applications are designed to reduce mosquito populations below established disease thresholds.

 CMC’s favored method of larval mosquito control is through bacterial bio-rational products.
 The main product used by CMC is a variety of naturally occurring soil bacteria, Bacillus thuringiensis var. israeliensis.
-Bti as it is known has become the cornerstone of mosquito control programs throughout the world.
+Bti, as it is known, has become the cornerstone of mosquito control programs throughout the world.
 The benefits include its efficacy and lack of environmental impacts.
 When used properly successful control without impact to aquatic invertebrates, birds, mammals, fish, amphibians, reptiles, or humans can be achieved.
 A broad label allows for the use of this product in the majority of the habitats throughout the service area.
+Residents who wish to control mosquito larvae in their own residential backyard ponds can purchase Bti, known as Mosquito Dunks, at commercial retailers such as Home Depot, Ace Hardware and Lowe`s.